- Type of qualification

 - Massey’s nursing qualification is taught by the largest number of highly qualified nursing lecturers in the country.

-- We are the only university in the country offering you our undergraduate nursing degree on three different campuses – Auckland, Manawatū and Wellington.
+- We offer our undergraduate nursing degree on 2 different campuses – Manawatū and Wellington.
 We work with multiple stakeholders in healthcare.

 - Our contemporary, research-led qualifications are approved by the New Zealand Nursing Council.